By Josie Munt, Meon Valley Travel Consultant

 My week started off at Heathrow about to the board the 12-hour direct flight with Air Mauritius, otherwise known as Air Delicious.
 Air Mauritius along with BA offer a direct service to Paradise island from both Gatwick and Heathrow.

 Dinarobin sits next to her sister hotel, The Paradis, meaning you can used the facilities in both hotels.
 The Paradis has a fantastic selection of Watersports and on day two we got to experience these on our very own snorkeling trip.
 The Marine life in Mauritius is simply incredible, the corals are thriving, so this is a must do.
-Best thing with Beachcomber is most of the water sports are included in your package!
+One of the best things about travelling with Beachcomber is most of the water sports are included in your package!
 What’s not to love?

-Day 3 was all about experience Mauritius as a tourist and this mean only one thing, Island tour!
-Mauritius isn’t a very big island and it takes about 1:45 to get from the top to the bottom.
+Day 3 was all about experiencing Mauritius as a tourist and this can mean only one thing, Island tour!
+Mauritius isn’t a very big island and it takes about 1 hour 45 minutes to get from the top to the bottom.
 Driving is the same as the uk which makes hiring a car very convenient.
 We started off our island tour with a trip to a local giant tortoise sanctuary where we met Domino, the resident and largest tortoise they have.
 They have many animals at the sanctuary and it’s a great morning out.
 After this we visited a tea factory and had a tasting session and then it was off to Grand Bassin to visit the Indian Temple and the sacred lake.